Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 ZeroData=0 cancels all Data Zero modes.

 Note that attempts to use the ZeroData command when it is disabled in Spectrum, Spectrogram, or Pitch Track modes will result in "Control disabled.
 Aborting macro."
+You can check if this control is enabled via an E.IF.ZeroData= control enable IF test.

 See also Zero (Screen and Data)